 Grades K-12 are invited to participate in a two hour creative and stimulating experience.
 One portion is a studio workshop for students to create a work of art based on a selected theme.
 The other portion involves a docent guided tour investigating the theme in greater detail by looking at original works of art from the Museum’s Permanent Collection.

-This program begins August 2016 and run through May 2017, Wednesday and Thursday mornings 10:15 am - 12:15 pm.
+This program begins September 2019 and run through March 2020, Tuesday, Wednesday and Thursday mornings 10:15 am - 12:15 pm.
 Workshops are limited to 50 participants per morning.
 The Museum offers this program at no charge.
+Space is limited so register and schedule your group early.

-The Museum's Field Trip Grant program is an innovative grant initiative designed to fund a field trip to the Museum for students and teachers in South Florida.
-The grants are awarded to accredited K-12 public, private or charter schools in Miami-Dade, Broward and Palm Beach counties.
+The Museum's Field Trip Funds program is an innovative grant initiative designed to fund a field trip to the Museum for students and teachers in South Florida.
+The funds are awarded to accredited K-12 public, private or charter schools in Miami-Dade, Broward and Palm Beach counties.

 The following documents are required support information for each Field Trip Grant recipient.

-The Boca Raton Museum of Art is proud to offer Field Trip Grants for those who qualify.
+The Boca Raton Museum of Art is proud to offer Field Trip Funds for those who qualify.

 Professional Development for Educators